 You may find that you can eat more foods than before you had the surgery, or you may feel better with your familiar foods.
 Try items one at a time to see how you feel.
 And don't eat within 3-4 hours of bedtime.

 Give your recovery some time.
 Most people eventually get back to all of their usual activities.
 In the meantime, if you find that you tire out faster than usual, remember that you're healing from the operation.
+You will need a second surgery to eight to 12 weeks later to reverse the temporary ileostomy and reconnect your small intestine.

 Your doctor can let you know about any limits you should have during your recovery.
 For instance, women who get the surgery should avoid sex for 6 weeks.